Classic Southern Pecan Pie

 Instructions

 - Prepare pie crust.
-Roll it out and line a pie dish with it.
+Roll it out and line a pie dish with it.1 unbaked [pie crust]

-- Pour chopped pecans into the unbaked pie crust.
+- Add pecans to the unbaked pie crust.
 Pour the egg mixture over the chopped pecans, which will rise to the surface.
-Gently lay the whole pecans around the top of the pie in a decorative pattern (or chop them all up and do the whole pie with chopped pecans if you don't want to bother with making it look fancy.
+If using only whole pecans, you can gently lay some of the whole pecans around the top of the pie in a decorative pattern.
+Or just chop them all up and do the whole pie with chopped pecans if you don't want to bother with making it look fancy.2 ½ cups pecans

-- Bake the pie for 50-60 minutes, or until just set but slightly wobbly in the center still.
-Cool completely before slicing.
+- Bake the pie for 60-70 minutes until set.
+It’s okay if it is slightly wobbly in the center still.
+Cool completely for at least 3 hours before slicing so the pie has time to set up.

 Notes